Discovering mobility data: What it means for your business

 From there, we can gather the telematics data and determine how it must be enriched or enhanced to become valuable and provide the information that leads to insights and answers.

-Essentially, we are taking telematics data and enriching it with contextual data to create mobility data signatures that help us analysts offer companies insight to their areas of focus, whether that be insurance, shared mobility, city planning, or advertising attribution, to help them reach their goals.
+Essentially, we are taking telematics data and enriching it with contextual data to create mobility data signatures that help us analysts offer companies insight to their areas of focus, whether that be insurance, shared economy, city planning, or advertising attribution, to help them reach their goals.

 Telematics provides the “what.”
 Mobility data, when set up appropriately, offers the “why.”
 Analysts then can translate that mobility data into meaningful and actionable insights.